matthewbonadies/PrecisionPicksPGA/README.md

 - `Streamlit`
     - Contains all code to deploy streamlit application
     - Contains requirments.txt file listing all necessary packages to reproduce the environment for this project
-- `data`
-    - Contains all preprocessed data used for modeling
 - `Models`
     - Contains saved copies of trained models
 - `Presentations`